Filter the rests by Research Area. caret-arrow-down

 Hamed Hassani

-Assistant Professor of Electrical and Systems Engineering
+Associate Professor of Electrical and Systems Engineering

 Hamed Hassani’s fields of interest include machine learning, coding, and information theory, as well as the theory and applications of graphical models.